During the lockdown, we’re running free online Aikido sessions on Zoom – Thursdays 6pm – 6.50pm BST – everyone welcome, beginners to advanced.

 Although aikido is principally an unarmed martial art, some Japanese weapon work is taught as an aid to concentration and posture.

-Our dojo is currently closed due to measures to present the spread of the coronavirus – contact us and we’ll tell you when we reopen for free introductory lessons.
+Our dojo is currently closed due to measures to present the spread of the coronavirus – contact us for free online lessons or to go onto the waiting list for when we reopen.